Buyer FAQs

 Png-transparent-google-play-logo-google-play-mobile-app-android-mobile-phones-app-store-icon-hd-play-strore-miscellaneous-angle-triangle Oogle-play-icon-app-store-icon-ios-11-icons-11562873026myjyxxfvpm

-The Buyer’s Premium is added to the winning bid price to arrive at the final contract price.
-You can think of the BP as similar to the “tax” you pay at the grocery store.
-For example, if the winning bid is $100,000 on a property then you would add the BP of ten percent or $10,000 for a total contract price of $110,000.
-Or, if the BP is five percent then you would add $5000 for a total of $105,000.
-If there is a BP, then please consider this and stop bidding at a lower price to stay within your range.
+The Auction Premium is added to the winning bid price to arrive at the final contract price.
+You can think of the Auction Premium as similar to the “tax” you pay at the grocery store.
+For example, if the winning bid is $100,000 on a property, you would add the Auction Premium of ten percent or $10,000 for a total contract price of $110,000.
+Or, if the Auction premium is five percent, you would add $5000 for a total of $105,000.
+Please stay within your pricing range including the Auction premium.

 What about the title?
 Am I buying a property with back taxes, liens, or title issues?

-All our auctions are sold with good, insurable titles and no liens, judgments, mortgages or back taxes.
-The seller is responsible to provide good title.
-If the title cannot be cleared, which is very rare, we return the deposit to the buyer, and the sale is null and void.
+All our auctions are sold with good, insurable titles and no liens, judgments, mortgages, or back taxes.
+The seller is responsible for providing a good title.
+If the title cannot be cleared, which is rare, we return the deposit to the buyer, and the sale is null and void.

 How do I inspect the property?